 Dhamail is a traditional folk dance-cum-song of the Sylhet region.
 We can broadly divide the geographic coverage into two sites: (a) the location of origin: Sunamganj, Habiganj, Moulvibazar (mainly Srimangal), and Sylhet Districts, and (b) the neighbouring locations: Mymensingh, Kishoreganj, Netrakona, and Brahmanbaria Districts.
 This gives a picture of how Dhamail originated in the north-eastern part of Bangladesh and spread to the central-eastern districts on the border with India.
-Consequently, in some parts of these border districts in India, the practice of Dhamail has been reported.
-However, this study concentrated on the main location districts where Dhamail originated and is largely practiced.
+Consequently, in some parts of these border districts in India, the practice of Dhamail originated and is largely practiced.
 Please see the location maps of the study districts on the next page.